-A system that operates independently of, or is not connected to, an electric transmission and distribution network.
+A stand-alone system is a system that operates independently of, or is not connected to, an electric transmission and distribution network.
 This is in contrast to a grid-connected system.

 Powering homes or small businesses using small renewable energy systems that can function separately from the electricity grid can have both economic and environmental advantages.
 In addition to purchasing photovoltaic panels (also known as solar panels or solar modules), a wind turbine, or a small hydropower system, you will need to invest in some additional equipment called balance-of-system to condition and safely transmit the electricity to the load that will use it.